 How we work

 Friends of SBT is a UK registered charity.
-We support street children in India, by:
+We support street children in India:

-raising funds for Salaam Baalak Trust and its beneficiaries
+- primarily through supporting the work of raising funds for Salaam Baalak Trust itself in Delhi (SBT) and its beneficiaries

-- Contact Points.
-In past years we have been keen to support contact points, on the grounds that they have a big impact on a large number of children’s lives for very low overheads.
-The interventions made by staff on a daily basis to children in the most immediate need are life enhancing and sometimes life saving.
+- Contact points.
+We have been keen to support contact points on the grounds that they have a big impact on a large number of children for very low overheads.
+The urgent interventions made by staff at places throughout Delhi to children in the most immediate need are life-enhancing and sometimes life-saving.